-- Pyrex Glass Bowl—This type of glass can withstand high heat without cracking.
-Don't get stabbed by glass shards!
+- Pyrex glass bowl—This type of glass can withstand high heat without cracking.
+Otherwise the glass may break and you might get stabbed by glass shards!

 While you're prepping the ingredients, start warming up the water.
 Pour one cup of water in a medium saucepan or pot, and heat on low.
 You want the water just above simmering but definitely not boiling!

 2. Load up Your Mixing Bowl